Explanations » B1 Grammar Explanations » First conditional, future time clauses

 If + present, future

-In the first conditional, the verb in the if clause is present and the verb in the main clause is future (will).
+In the first conditional, the verb in the if clause is present, and the verb in the main clause is future (will).

 • If you don’t go to sleep, you’ll be very tired tomorrow.

-The if clause may have a present or a future meaning, but the verb is always in present (NOT future)
+The if clause may have a present or a future meaning, but the verb is always in the present (NOT future)

 Main clause: will, modal verb, imperative